Rules to Better Data Protection Manager (DPM) - 3 Rules

 If you still need help, visit our DPM consulting page and book in a consultant.

-Every company needs a business continuity and disaster recover plan.
-DPM is a robust backup solution used in many enterprises it can give you piece of mind knowing that your data is backed up, safe and easily restorable.
+Every company needs a business continuity and disaster recovery plan.
+DPM is a robust backup solution for on-premises backups.
+It can give you peace of mind knowing that your data is backed up, safe and easily restorable.
 It allows for backing up of:

 - Physical Machines

 It also allows for storage over many platforms:

 - Cloud (Uses Azure Site Recovery and Backup)

 It is fast and easy to recover VMs and files from DPM, making this the best tool to have your local backups on.

 It is also important to keep DPM backups healthy by monitoring their status frequently.